alexfikl/qbx-ds-paper-experiments/README.rst

 |badge-license| |badge-zenodo|

-This contains a `docker` image and some scripts in the `experiments` folder that are used to generate the results from the paper in a reproducible manner.
+This contains a Docker image and some scripts that are used to generate the results from the paper in a reproducible manner.

 Building Docker Image
 ---------------------